 Words such as “just”, “easy”, “only”, or “obvious” can come across as belittling and condescending.
-It’s a good practice to remove those words from your feedback.
+It’s a good practice to remove those words from your code review feedback.
 Most of the time, they do not add any value.
 A good explanation of the problems caused by those words gives Jim Fisher here.

 You can use Alex.js – a linter that integrated with several IDEs – to automatically flag those words for you.

 "Why didn't you just write the CSS in a separate file?" sounds condescending and judgemental.
 Removing the word “just” improves the feedback to:

 "Why didn't you write the CSS in a separate file?".

 Yeah, indeed.
-Many of us read this message as
+Many of us read this code comment as

 "You should have written the CSS in a separate file."

 6. Use Emojis in your code review comments

 One thing that can help with the lack of facial expressions or body language in code review feedback is Emojis.
-You might think of Emoji as childish or unprofessional.
+You might think of Emojis as childish or unprofessional.
 But, their main purpose is exactly making up for the lack of the clues that facial expressions can give.
 So, let’s go back to the previous comment and let’s add one Emoji.

 "Why didn't you write the CSS in a separate file"🤔

 See what happened?
 It’s much easier to interpret this message now as sincere curiosity.